TD-Hackathon-2022/DCoB-Scheduler/README.md

 ### Task
 Task is one piece of job, every task should execute on some workers.

-Task abstraction should contains:
+Task abstraction should contain:
+- task id
 - context: stage initial / intermediate / final data
 - function: stateful or stateless procedure that can take input and return output.
+  - func id
   - control handler: responsible for start / stop / retry / interrupt

 ### Resource
 Workers (browsers) have those characteristics: